Don't leave out God and

 Essence Essential Oils

-Don't forget prayer and
+Don't forget prayer and listen to

-Remember that even doctors are only practicing.
+even doctors are only practicing.

 God Bless each of you in your quest for health.